 The following Crete beach resorts can be easily accessed by either flying to Heraklion airport or by ferry to Heraklion port or flying to Chania airport or by ferry to Souda Bay port.

-Adelianos Kampos is one of the most popular beach resorts in Crete in the Rethymnon area.
+Adelianos Kampos (or Adele) is one of the most popular beach resorts in Crete in the Rethymnon area.
 Adelianos Kampos is found east of Rethymno town and is adjacent to the equally popular beach resort of Platanes.
 Adelianos Kampos is sometimes referred to as Adele.
 Adele is in fact an inland village just above the beach area known as Adelianos Kampos.
 Adelianos Kampos has plenty of choice in terms of bars, restaurants and budget hotels.
 It also has a few luxury hotels with all inclusive options.

 Agia Pelagia is one of the Crete resorts that lies on the north coast in the Heraklion region of Crete.
 Also spelt as Aghia Pelagia it's one of the nicest Crete beach resorts and a lovely place to visit.
 Agia Pelagia is just 20km west from Heraklion airport.
 It is quieter than some of its neighbouring north coast resorts but Agia Pelagia still offers visitors a wide choice in accommodation, places to eat and drink and brilliant beach experiences.